mongodb/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

 Command Failed Message
 ----------------------
-The structured format MUST contain the following key-value pairs:
+In addition to the common fields, command failed messages MUST contain the following key-value pairs:

 .. list-table::
    :header-rows: 1